kaaryasthan/kaaryasthan/README.md

 - All URLs requires authentication except login & registration.
   (Note: This makes it unsuitable for open source projects with public issues.
 Only private projects can be hosted using Kaaryasthan)
-- Threaded discussion.
-Multiple discussions can be added under an item.
-And comments can be added under each discussion.
 - Easy deployment.
 Entire application including front-end is available as a single binary.
 You also need to install PostgreSQL and NGINX unless you are using hosted PostgreSQL service.